To The Members of QUANTUM DIGITAL VISION (INDIA) LIMITED Report on the Audit of theFinancial Statements Opinion

 Report on Other Legal and Regulatory Requirements

-2. As required by Section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act based on our audit we report that:

-a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-d) in our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014;
+d) In our opinion the aforesaid financial statements comply with the Ind AS specifiedunder Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014.

-e) on the basis of the written representations received from the directors as on 31March 2015 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2015 from being appointed as a director in terms of Section164 (2) of the Act. f) With respect to the other matters to be included in theAuditors Report in accordance with Rule 11 of the Companies (Audit and Auditors)Rules 2014 in our opinion and to the best of our information and according to theexplanations given to us:
+e) On the basis of the written representations received from the directors as on March31 2021 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2021 from being appointed as a director in terms of Section 164 (2) of theAct.

 i.
 The Company does not have any pending litigations which would impact its financialposition.